 Water conservation measures, coupled with infrastructure and administrative improvements to increase efficiency, are the focus for this Goal.
 Providing safe, high quality drinking water to residents requires good planning, review of past practices and continual monitoring and adjusting of how all parts of the system are functioning, including the administrative areas.
-Actions that support this Goal include exploring alternative rate structures to promote conservation; move to monthly billing cycles (versus quarterly); update and continue to implement the Water System Master Plan; and adequately fund the operation and maintenance of the new water treatment plant.
+Actions that support this Goal include reviewing and implementing the recommendations presented in the City's SWAP report, exploring alternative rate structures to promote conservation; move to monthly billing cycles (versus quarterly); update and continue to implement the Water System Master Plan; and adequately fund the operation and maintenance of the new water treatment plant.